openstack-archive/vmtp/README.rst

 For VM-related flows, VMTP will automatically create the necessary OpenStack resources (router, networks, subnets, key pairs, security groups, test VMs), perform the throughput measurements then cleanup all related resources before exiting.

-In the case involving pre-existing native or virtual hosts, VMTP will SSH to the targeted hosts to perform measurements.

 Pre-requisite to run VMTP
 -------------------------